Nashville festivals in 2026 you might not know about

 Nashville Crawfish Festival | April 19 | Tickets: TBA

 Crawfish season is around the corner, and Bringle’s Smoking Oasis is set to host the inaugural Nashville Crawfish Festival with fresh by-the-pound crawfish.
-Beyond crawfish, there will be bites from Bringle’s, Spicy Boy’s, The Gumbo Bros, and Beignets and Brews.
+Beyond that, there will be bites from Bringle’s, Spicy Boy’s, The Gumbo Bros, and Beignets and Brews.

 Nashville Mushroom Festival | May 2 | Free admission